Jammer Mitigation in Absorptive RIS-Assisted Uplink NOMA: Abstract

 \section{Abstract}

 Non-orthogonal multiple access (NOMA) is a promising technology for next-generation wireless communication systems due to its enhanced spectral efficiency.
-In this paper, we consider an uplink NOMA system operating together with a high-dimensional absorptive reconfigurable intelligent surface (A-RIS).
-We aim to minimize the total power transmitted by the users in order to meet signal-to-interference-plus-noise constraints at the base station in the presence of a jammer.
-We propose an iterative algorithm to solve the high-dimensional non-convex optimization problem using linear programming to find the transmit powers and a fractional programming algorithm based on the Dinkelbach algorithm with a sequential convex relaxation procedure to optimize the reflection coefficients.
-We show that our algorithm converges on large optimization problems, with a jammer comprising as many as $64$ antennas, and an A-RIS with $128$ elements.
-Our numerical results show that, compared with a standard RIS that reflects all impinging energy, the A-RIS can dramatically reduce the users' required transmit power and successfully mitigate interference from the jammer.
-The absorption capability of the A-RIS is in particular useful in cases when the number of jammer antennas is of the same order as the number of A-RIS elements.
+However, wireless communication is facing increasing requirements for security.
+To that end, jamming mitigation using multi-antennas has emerged as an important research topic.
+In this paper, we consider an uplink NOMA system with a reconfigurable intelligent surface (RIS) that assists the uplink users and, at the same time, mitigates the jammer.
+Our goal is to minimize the total users’ transmitted power under signal-to-interference-plus-noise ratio constraints at the base station.
+To be effective, typically a high-dimensional RIS is needed, leading to a large optimization problem, which in general faces convergence problems.
+We propose an iterative algorithm for this high-dimensional non-convex optimization problem that converges with a jammer comprising as many as 64 antennas, and an RIS with 128 elements.
+More specifically, we introduce a design and optimize the performance of an absorptive RIS (A-RIS).
+Compared to a standard RIS, we show that an A-RIS can dramatically reduce the users’ required transmit power and successfully mitigate the jammer.
+The A-RIS is in particular useful in cases when the number of jammer antennas is of the same order as the number of A-RIS elements.